iNoSec2/RedTeamHelp/README.md

 4. Added a ton of BOFS.
 Thanks to Boku,Outflank,mkgeeky,ajpc500,xForce and all else.

+5. Added baseline Cobalt Strike Profiles.

-5. Make sure to run the install.sh script.
+6. Make sure to run the install.sh script.

+*These are only the public tools I use*

 *UPDATE 1/19/23*